vanleefxp/fantazia/README.md

 print(p1, p2, p3, p3.deg, p3.acci) # Output: C A B- 6 -1
 ```

 While this basic method can be a little inconvenient sometimes, `fantazia` provides a shortcut by just inputting a string with the note name and accidentals (if any) afterwards.
 Sharps are expressed py `+` and flats by `-`. `++` and `--` mean double sharp and double flat, respectively.
+The note name is case-insensitive, still.

 ```python
 import fantazia as fz